Bay of Kotor: Insider’s guide to the Gem of Montenegro

 2. Kayaking and Canoeing:

-Kayaking and canoeing provide a great way to explore the hidden gems of the bay at your own pace, or just enjoy the water and serenity.
+Kayaking and canoeing provide a great way to explore the hidden gems of the bay at your own pace, and just enjoy the water and peaceful serenity.

 You can rent kayaks and canoes from various rental providers along the coastal towns in Bay of Kotor, such as: